Natural Remedies for Anxiety

 Lavender is probably the best essential oil for easing anxiety.
-Just make sure to get Lavender angustifolia— that’s the best type for relaxation and stress relief.
+Just make sure to get Lavender angustifolia (paid link)— that’s the best type for relaxation and stress relief.
 (Some other wonderful essential oils for anxiety: Vetiver, Bergamot, Frankinsence, Ylang Ylang.)

 Essential oils are extremely concentrated, so be sure to dilute them with carrier oils (jojoba, almond, apricot kernel oil) if you’re going to put them on your skin.

 You can also put them in a diffuser, mix them with water and vodka to make a room spray, or get essential oil candles. (paid link)

 If you pair aromatherapy with meditation, after a few sessions just the aroma by itself will elicit a relaxed state.

 Drinking tea is a calming ritual.
 It makes you slow down.